ZhouYing-SEU/Page-of-Zhou-s-Research-Group/content/authors/刘原原/_index.md

 ---
 # Display name
-title: Prof. Zhou 周颖 教授
+title: Dr. Yuanyuan LIU (刘原原)

 # Full name (for SEO)
-first_name: Ying
+first_name: Yuanyuan
-last_name: Zhou
+last_name: Liu

 # Username (this should match the folder name)
 authors:
-  - Ying Zhou
+  - 刘原原

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Research Associate

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Southeast University
     url: ''

 # Short bio (displayed in user profile at end of posts)